meyer-pidiache/meyer-pidiache.github.io/_posts/2023-03-11-low-battery-mate.md

 ```
 {: file='crontab -e'}

-This will check the battery level every minute, and if it's less than or equal to 20, the alert will be shown.
+This will check the battery level every minute, and if it's less than or equal to 20, the alert will be displayed.

-> In `*/1 * * * *`, the `*` symbols represent the different time intervals, with the order being `minute hour day-of-month month day-of-week`.
+> In `*/1 * * * * * *`, the symbols `*` represent the different time intervals, in the order `minute - hour - day of the month - month - day of the week`.
 {: .prompt-info }